 It’s true that all talk therapies involve compassion, and that the very nature of therapy is that that you learn to be nicer to yourself.
 All psychotherapists work to show you understanding and empathy.

-But Compassion-focused therapy puts a greater focus than other modalities do on consciously developing your ability to feel and act compassionately and kindly towards yourself and others.
+But compassion-focused therapy puts a greater focus than other therapies on developing your ability to feel and act compassionately and kindly, towards yourself and others.

 Gilbert began to realise that his clients needed emotional resources as well.
 They needed tools to be able to soothe themselves and experience inner peace .